John Gorham Palfrey (academic): Personal life

 He died on October 28, 1979, at age 60 in Boston.

-His son, Sean Palfrey, married Judith Palfrey.
-Both of them are professors of medicine at Boston University School of Medicine and Harvard Medical School, respectively.
+Descendants

 His grandson, John Palfrey, served on the faculty of Harvard Law School and was the head of school of Phillips Academy.
 He is currently the President of the MacArthur Foundation.
-His other grandson, Quentin Palfrey, currently serves as Deputy General Counsel at the United States Department of Commerce and was a Democratic candidate in the 2018 Massachusetts election for lieutenant governor.
+Another grandson, Quentin Palfrey, currently serves as Deputy General Counsel at the United States Department of Commerce and was a Democratic candidate in the 2018 Massachusetts election for lieutenant governor.